Textualize/textual/docs/guide/input.md

 There are two main attributes on a key event.
 The `key` attribute is the _name_ of the key which may be a single character, or a longer identifier.
 Textual insures that the `key` attribute could always be used in a method name.

-Key events also contain a `char` attribute which contains a printable character.
+Key events also contain a `char` attribute which contains single character if it is printable, or ``None`` if it is not printable (like a function key which has no corresponding character).

-To illustrate the difference, try `key01.py` with the space key.
+To illustrate the difference between `key` ad `char`, try `key01.py` with the space key.
 You should see something like the following:

 ```{.textual path="docs/examples/guide/input/key01.py", press="space,_"}

 ```

-The `key` attribute contains the word "space" while the `char` attribute contains a literal space.
+Note that he `key` attribute contains the word "space" while the `char` attribute contains a literal space.

 ### Key methods